Area chart

 When it’s more important to show the relative difference, use a percent-based metric on the y-axis.
 In this case, the stacked area chart will show the percentage contribution, rather than the absolute value, of each dimension item to the total.

-Use categorical colors for dimensions#
+Use categorical colors for dimensions

 Each area should have a unique color.
-Limit the number of colors (dimension values) to no more than 6, and be sure to include a
+Limit the number of colors (dimension values) to no more than 6, and be sure to include a to explain what each color means.
+Always sort both the legend and the areas in the chart based on their size, with the largest area on the bottom.

-Use sequential color for ordered values#
+Use sequential color for ordered values

-Keep sharp lines as they are#
+Keep sharp lines as they are

 Don’t smoothen the sharp lines in area charts.
 It may be tempting to make the chart appear more aesthetically pleasing, but doing this is misleading because it can obscure and alter data points.

-Include a zero baseline#
+Include a zero baseline

 It’s important to begin the y-axis at zero.
 The height of the areas on an area chart are used to compare the size of each group’s values.
 Shifting the axis would distort this ratio by trimming the bottom area.